caetas/GenerativeZoo/docs/Glow.md

 | `--checkpoint`       | Checkpoint path                       | `None`  |                                                      |
 | `--n_bits`           | Number of bits                        | `8`     |                                                      |

+You can find out more about the parameters by checking [`util.py`](./../src/generativezoo/utils/util.py) or by running the following command on the example script:

+    python GLOW.py --help

 ## Training

 You can train this model with the following command: